RULES OF THE GAME

 team.
 If the offending team is out of timeouts, then a loss of rally results.

-server has 8 seconds to release or toss the ball for service after the head ref
+The server has 8 seconds to release or toss the ball for service after the head

-service executed before the referee's whistle is cancelled and repeated.
-A
+A service executed before the referee's whistle is cancelled and repeated.
+A second

 2.5.
 The